Zeid bin Shaker: Later life

 Ibn Shaker was granted the title emir in 1996.

 At the age of 68, Ibn Shaker died of a heart attack on August 30, 2002, in Amman.
 His funeral was held in the Royal Guard Mosque, and he was buried in the royal tombs.

 Legacy

-At his funeral, Prime Minister Ali Abu Al-Ragheb said of Ibn Shaker, "He passed away after a journey full of giving and achievement and long years of work and diligence in the service of the homeland and the Hashemite throne."
+At his funeral, Prime Minister Ali Abu Al-Ragheb praised Ibn Shaker.

 Middle Eastern military and political affairs analyst Kenneth M. Pollack listed Zaid ibn Shaker as an example of Arab generals in recent decades who had proven to be "first-rate generals", listing him alongside Syria's Ali Aslan and Iraq's Husayn Rashid Muhammad at-Tikriti.